 We recommend using the trainline.com to check timetables and fares and make an advanced booking on regular trains within the UK.

-Train travel in the UK can be confusing as there are a number of different rail companies which operate across the network.
+Train travel in the UK can be confusing as there are several different rail companies which operate across the network.
 Read our complete guide to travelling the UK by rail which includes practical tips, information and advice.

 If you are visiting the UK from the US or Australia I recommend purchasing a BritPass if you are planning to use the train extensively during your trip.

-There are a number of different BritPasses available including a pass which covers train travel between England, Wales and Scotland or country or region specific passes such as the South West pass (for Devon, Cornwall, Bath etc) or the Scotland only pass.
+There are many different BritPasses available, including a pass that covers train travel between England, Wales and Scotland or country or region-specific passes such as the South West pass (for Devon, Cornwall, Bath etc) or the Scotland only pass.